 I don’t make New Year’s resolutions, but this year I resolve to bake more yeast breads, savory pies and casseroles.
 To start, here’s a recipe from Ryan, an 18 year old baker.

-…it’s about as sweet as the packaged kind (Pepperidge Farm), and while you could ice it, you really don’t have to.
+As for sweetness, it’s about as sweet as the packaged kind, and while you could ice it, you really don’t have to.
 It’s perfect toasted with a little butter.
 Picky breakfast eaters in cupcake hats agree.

 - Place dough into a greased bowl, cover, and allow it to rise in a warm place until doubled in bulk, about 1 1/2 hours.

 - Punch down dough and turn out onto a floured work surface.
-Roll into a 1/3 inch thick rectangle (mine was about 10-12) and brush with melted butter.
+Roll HALF of the dough into an 8×12 inch rectangle.
+Brush with melted butter.
 Mix together cinnamon and brown sugar, then sprinkle evenly over rectangle.

 - Preheat oven to 350 degrees F (175 degrees C).